Computing at the Library

 Alternatives to printing

 - When using a computer within the library, you can often email the search results to yourself.
-In addition, those who use UM authentication can save documents to their IFS (Institutional File System) space.
 You may also save to your own external USB device.
 You can then access the file in electronic format and read it from your computer or print it off on your personal printer later.
 Please note: library and campus computers do not allow printing from USB devices because you cannot be charged for printing via that method.

 Check before printing